sgeos/sgeos.github.io/_posts/2022-10-05-asm_playdate_development.markdown

 #### ASM Square Root Implementations

-On modern CPU's, calculating the square root of a number can be done with a single instruction.
+On modern CPUs, calculating the square root of a number can be done with a single instruction.
 The Cortex M7 uses the ARMv7E-M microarchitecture.
 It only supports Thumb instructions.